 Yes.
 About 20% of the AIT students will be Hungarians from the Budapest University of Technology and Economics.
 They will introduce you to the Hungarian lifestyle, and help you see the best of what Budapest has to offer.

-AIT will organize many afternoon and weekend extracurricular activities for you and your classmates.
-Some of these activities (like Orientation Day and the Budapest City Rally) are offered as a courtesy of AIT, while others (like cultural and sport programs, and excursions within Hungary or other Central-European countries) will be provided for additional fees.
+AIT will organize some afternoon and weekend extracurricular activities for you and your classmates.
+Some of these activities (like Orientation Day and a guided tour in Budapest) are offered as a courtesy of AIT, while others (like cultural and sport activities, and excursions within Hungary) will be provided for additional fees.
 You will also have several opportunities to arrange your own trips to surrounding cities and countries on the weekends and during breaks.

 Some schools have already pre-approved AIT's curriculum for easy credit transfer.
 You should check with your academic advisor and/or your study abroad office to find out what's involved in transferring credits from AIT to your home school.
 Please contact us at info [uhlztasp] ait-budapest [shzpokiz] com if you have any questions or concerns.